How To Hand Wash Bras Quickly And Easily

 BENEFITS TO HAND WASHING BRAS

-A bra on a table
+A black hemp bra laying on a bed

 I know, I’m adding more to your already endless to-do list, but the benefits to hand washing bras totally make the extra time (which is not a lot, I promise!)
 WORTH IT.
 First of all, finding that perfect bra that supports and lifts and is comfortable is like finding the Holy Grail—when you find it, you never want to let it go!
 Of course, hand washing won’t make it last forever, but will definitely extend the longevity.